Stanko/Stanko.github.io/_posts/2016-08-03-i-washed-my-headphones.md

 ### Update, April 2019.

 This time lightning connector headphones were washed.
 And dried.
 Plastic and cable warped, and I won't be using them.
-But they still work and can play music.
+But they are still workoing and can play music.